UKLPG Online Shop

-To find the details of all metered estate LP Gas suppliers in your area please go to the LP Gas searchsupplier link.
+To find the details of all metered estate LP Gas suppliers in your area please click here to go to the LP Gas search supplier link.
 This allows you to view all the suppliers in your area, simply by typing in your full post code.
 If you decide to switch then you should contact your existing supplier in writing to request that your existing contract is terminated.
 Please be aware that a new supplier is not obliged to accept a new customer and they may have a number of reasons why they cannot offer to supply you.
-If you have any other questions please click go to the Competition Commission’s Published Frequently Asked Questions.
+If you have any other questions please click here to go to the Competition and Markets Authority's Published Frequently Asked Questions.

 Important Advice - OWNING YOUR OWN TANK

 In its Final Report on the LP Gas Domestic Bulk Inquiry (29 June 2006) the Competition Commission (CC) confirmed that it had considered a number of remedies including customer ownership of tanks before concluding that tank transfer between suppliers was, in its opinion, the appropriate remedy.
 The CC accepted arguments from LP Gas suppliers, against customer ownership of tanks and concluded that, whilst it might remedy certain competition law issues the CC had with the tank uplift integrated supply model, customer ownership of tanks was not an appropriate remedy for safety-related reasons.
 As safety is paramount the UKLPG believes that LP Gas consumers wishing to take on ownership of LP Gas bulk tanks should seriously consider the following serious safety, legal and other issues before deciding to purchase.